 Celium consists of an array of communication devices, called Nodes, which are equipped with sensors.
 The sensors are designed to monitor parameters such as the status of a pest control trap, which the Nodes then communicate to a base station called a Hub.
 Celium Hubs then transmit the data via satellite or a cellular network to secure cloud servers.
 After processing, the data is delivered to users via the Celium Web Portal, Email Notifications and Mobile Applications running on devices such as smartphones and tablets.

-Celium is ideal for connecting and remotely monitoring and controlling numerous devices in rural and remote landscapes.
+Celium is ideal for connecting, remotely monitoring and controlling numerous devices in rural and remote landscapes.
 The applications are myriad and include such things as pest animal traps, wildlife monitoring, climate/agriculture instrumentation, metering, security systems and infrastructure monitoring.
-Celium brings the ‘Internet of Things’ to rural and remote landscapes, thereby enabling governments, landowners, rural businesses and communities to optimise the way they manage natural resources.
+Celium brings the Internet of Things to rural and remote landscapes, thereby enabling governments, landowners, rural businesses, and communities to optimise the way they manage natural resources.

 * Jones C, Warburton B, Carver J, Carver D 2015.
 Potential applications of wireless sensor networks for wildlife trapping and monitoring programs.
 Wildlife Society Bulletin 39: 341–348.

 Celium Hubs are responsible for monitoring and administering the Celium Nodes within their jurisdictions.
 Hubs on-forward acquired data to Celium Cloud Servers via satellite or cellular network.
 Hubs are lightweight and designed so they can be carried and installed by one person.
 Hub batteries are kept charged using solar energy.
 Hubs are equipped with both wired and Bluetooth wireless connectivity for administration and data download purposes.